WELL ABANDONMENT & BARRIER VERIFICATION

 When conducting well suspension operations, ensuring the long-term pressure integrity of the barrier is critical.
 Typically, the barrier is leak tested by pressurising from above shortly after installation.
 However, these tests do not allow monitoring of the differential pressure across the barrier or any means of monitoring medium- or long-term hydraulic integrity.

 Acoustic Data’s SonicGauge™ Plug Verification System can be deployed with mechanical plugs or metal barriers to instrument both the initial pressure testing and provide ongoing pressure measurement from both above and below the plug.
 The system can be configured to provide data over several years due to the technology operating on an ultra-low energy budget.

 The SonicGauge can be deployed fixed to a third-party plug or independently on the Barracuda™ HEX-Hanger™ (high expansion gauge hanger).
-A corresponding SonicRepeater stations with an onboard pressure transducer is often deployed on a HEX-Hanger above the plug to record pressure above the barrier.
+A corresponding SonicRepeater station with an onboard pressure transducer is often deployed on a HEX-Hanger above the plug to record pressure above the barrier.
 It also records the pressure data transmitted by the SonicGauge from under the barrier.
-Both sets of data are sent to surface in real-time.
-If real-time reporting is not required, the SonicRepeater station can be retrieved by slickline from time-to-time to analyse the historical data that has been saved to onboard memory.
+Both sets of data are sent to surface in real time.
+If real-time reporting is not required, the SonicRepeater station can be retrieved by slickline from time to time to analyse the historical data saved to onboard memory.

 CASE STUDY | REAL-TIME PLUG VERIFICATION

 A SonicGauge™ Plug Verification System (PVS) was deployed in a well in by Multiline GmbH & Co.
 KG in Germany to monitor the integrity of a 7-5/8" Wireline Retrievable Bridge Plug (RBP) during a wellhead changeout.
 The wireless monitoring system provided under plug pressure data at surface in real time throughout the deployment.